jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 !!! warning
-    During the solve, a solver may visit a point that was cut off by a previous lazy constraint, e.g., because the earlier lazy constraint was removed during presolve.
-However, the solver will not terminate until it reaches a solution that satisfies all added lazy constraints.
+    During the solve, a solver may visit a point that was cut off by a previous lazy constraint, for example, because the earlier lazy constraint was removed during presolve.
+However, the solver will not stop until it reaches a solution that satisfies all added lazy constraints.

 ## User cuts